AriFordsham/GHCWiki/status/may16.md

 - **Improved generics representation** leveraging type-level literals.
 This makes `GHC.Generics` more expressive and uses new type system features to give more natural types to its representations.

+- A new **DeriveLift language extension**, allowing the `Lift` type class from `Language.Haskell.TH.Syntax` to be derived automatically.
+This was introduced in the spirit of `DeriveDataTypeable` and `DeriveGeneric` to allow easier metaprogramming, and to allow users to easily define `Lift` instances without needing to depend on the existence of Template Haskell itself.

 - **More Backpack improvements**.
 There's a new user-facing syntax which allows multiple modules to be defined a single file, and we're hoping to release at least the ability to publish multiple "units" in a single Cabal file. **TODOFIXME**: Edward, is there ANY documentation about this?!

 - **Support for DWARF-based stacktraces** \[DWARF\].
 Haskell has at long last gained the ability to collect stack-traces of running programs.
 While still experimental, `base` now includes an interface which user code can use to request a representation of the current execution stack when running on a supported machine (currently Linux x86-64).
 Furthermore, the runtime system will now provide a backtrace of the currently running thread when thrown a `SIGUSR2` signal.
 Note that this functionality is highly experimental and there are some known issues which can potentially threaten the stability of the program.